TeoNikolov/BVHView/README.md

 If your textures are not loaded correctly or visible, it could be due to:
 - Texture file is not `.png` or `.jpg`
   - Only `.png` and `.jpg` are supported currently.
 For other formats, you should uncomment the corresponding lines in `/raylib/raylib/src/config.h`, rebuild `raylib`, then rebuild `BVHView`.

+### Broken mesh issues

+If your mesh or animation looks broken, it is likely because the BVH animation and model are incompatible.
+While it is tricky to diagnose these issues, you can take some measures to reduce the risk of your animation breaking:
+- Ensure your BVH and model have the *same* bone hierarchy.
+This includes making sure that your "root" bone is in in fact a *bone*, and not the model object itself.
+- Use the same naming scheme between model and BVH, namespaces included. *(This is unlikely to cause issues for now, but could be used for data validation in the future.)*

 ---
 ---